linto-ai/gpu-ne10-mfcc/readme.md

 ### MFCC computation
 MFCC computation using Kaldi pipeline for one frame.
 * Compute average value of the frame
-* Cast inputs to float
+* Cast inputs to float values
 * Remove the average value for each sample
 * Compute energy of the frame
 * Apply pre-emphasis and windowing (Povey, Hamming, Hann or Blackman)